bark-simulator/bark/docs/source/installation.md

 Make sure that there is a 'Python.h' file in the `python/venv` folder.

-### Feel free to add your own questions here or asks us directly by submitting an issue!
+### Feel free to add your questions here or asks us directly by submitting an issue!